Calcium for Pregnant Dogs

 In mammals, giving birth and milking taxes the calcium stores of the body.
 Calcium allows the uterine muscle to slide past and shorten, resulting in effective uterine contraction.
 Low blood calcium leads to ineffective contractions and nervousness, often resulting in puppy loss.
 Mom will pull calcium out of the bone to augment her need.

-If you supplement calcium before whelping, you shut down the bitch's ability to fine tune the minute-by-minute demand needed for whelping and milk production.
+If you supplement calcium before whelping, you shut down the pregnant dog's ability to fine tune the minute-by-minute demand needed for whelping and milk production.
 By staying away from calcium supplements pre-whelping, you can let her regulate and gear up for the needs of whelping and milking.
-This helps prevent calcium issues in the bitch, such as eclampsia or milk fever.
+This helps prevent calcium issues in the pregnant dog, such as Eclampsia or Milk Fever.

-Once she starts whelping, supplementation is okay - in fact, desirable.
-Fast absorbing calcium like
+Once she starts whelping, supplementation is okay - in fact, it is desirable.
+Fast-absorbing calcium like

 is very helpful.
-Use several times during the birthing process to keep calcium levels up, and the bitch will fine tune from the bone.
+Use several times during the birthing process to keep calcium levels up, and the pregnant dog will fine tune from the bone.
 She won’t be eating at this time, so a small amount of gel orally is the only choice.
 She will accept it readily.

 The pregnant dog that has had calcium issues in the past or is at a high risk for repeat Eclampsia needs to be managed closely.
 Use Oral Cal Plus or an injectable Calcium Gluconate when whelping starts and 6 hours later.
-If we are seeing signs of ineffective labor, nervousness or muscle twitching, quickly give Oral Cal Plus orally and inject Calcium Gluconate immediately.
-We do not want to give these bitches the chance to become repeat Eclampsia offenders!
+If you are seeing signs of ineffective labor, nervousness or muscle twitching, quickly give Oral Cal Plus orally or inject Calcium Gluconate immediately.
+We do not want to give these pregnant dogs the chance to become repeat Eclampsia offenders!

-Post whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
+Post-whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
 I give the same bone supplements used for fast-growing puppies.
 Doc Roy's® Healthy Bones

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical